61 Sever Street

 » How are accommodations determined at Becker College?

-» What documentation is required to determine the most appropriate and reasonable accommodations?
+» What documentation is required to determine the most appropriate accommodations?

 » What is the process to register for disability services at Becker College, including academic accommodations and on-campus housing accommodations?

 » Does submitted disability documentation remain confidential?